-To learn more about and join a club, please visit their website or contact them through the information listed below.
-Attending Clubs' Day (held twice per academic year) is another opportunity to meet club leaders and learn about a club.
+To learn more about and join a club, please visit their website and/or contact them through the information listed on their page.
+Attending Clubs’ Day (held twice per academic year) is another opportunity to meet club leaders and learn about a club.
 Check the Murmur (link to page with archived editions of the Murmur) and MSS Calendar (scroll to bottom of home page).

-For more information about clubs, please refer to "Article 9.3: Clubs" of the MSS Constitution (available online).
+For more information about clubs, please refer to “Article 9.3: Clubs” of the MSS Constitution.

 The purpose of an MSS Club is to provide cub members with the opportunity to pursue curricular or extra-curricular interests or activities.
 Your club should be targetted mainly for club members (i.e. MSS members) and the funding received should be mainly to provide activities for them.

 The club must be open to all MSS members and can enjoy the rights and responsibilities as described in the MSS Constitution.
 In short the rights and responsibilities can be divided into the following aspects:

 - Events and participation: you are required to provide activities or events to club members and are under the obligation to keep track of events and participation to those events.

 - Application: you are under the right to be recognize as an official club and are under the responsibility to fill a club status application (and club funding application, if desired) at the beginning of every fall and winter semester with all the required documentation.
 You are also required to sign a binding contract with the MSS.